Former Tamura Residence

 - Opening Hours

-- Every Tuesday (or the following day if it falls on a holiday), Year-end and New Year holidays (December 27 to January 4), and during facility maintenance periods.
+- Every Tuesday (or the following day if Tuesday is a holiday), the year-end and New Year holidays (December 27 through January 4), and during facility maintenance periods

 - Prices